The Future of AR and “The Next Big Thing” Illusion

 It’s a dealbreaker for the entire technology.

 But this problem is more than solvable.
-It’s way, way easier to know that you’re looking at a $3 can of beans and not a $2 corncob, than it is to operate a car or robot autonomously.
+It’s way easier to know that you’re looking at a $3 can of beans or that you just picked up a mop, than it is to operate a car or robot autonomously.

-Then, moving on from the screens, augmented reality glasses also use hand motions for control.
-But, unlike virtual reality, there are no buttons this time.
+Then, moving on from the screens, augmented reality glasses use hand motions for control, just like virtual reality.
+But there are no buttons this time.

-So, without buttons, they’ll be even worse than virtual reality for tasks that require complicated inputs.
+Unfortunately, without buttons, they’ll be even worse for tasks that require complicated inputs.

 Especially because, unlike with virtual reality controllers, mice, or even phone screens, you’re literally just poking at air.
 There’s no clicking or vibrating sensation or even just the feeling of successfully touching something.